Doña Ana County, NM – Case Study

 Many of Doña Ana County residents are suffering from financial crisis.
 This problem is reflected in the community, which has more payday lender stores than it has fast food restaurants.
 The problem is exacerbated by the fact that due to lending rates as high as 400 percent, many employees are never able to pay off their loans completely.

-In the past, the county provided free empowerment workshops for employees.
+In the past, Dona Ana County officials provided free empowerment workshops for employees.
 The aim of the workshops was to provide quality financial and health information so that workers could make more informed decisions.
 Each monthly workshop had a visiting speaker with a background in finance or healthcare.
 Despite the quality of the information provided, unfortunately, the workshops did not change the fact that employees still needed payday loans.
-The only place they could get cash quickly was from predatory loan shops.

 The Problem with Predatory Lenders